remirror/remirror/docs/concepts/extension.md

 ## Lifecycle Methods

 Extensions are able to completely customise the behaviour of the editor via these lifecycle methods.
-Even core functionality like the creation of `Schema` is built via `Extensions`.
+Even core functionality like the creation of `Schema` is built via `Extension`s.
 This section outlines what you're working with in extensions.

 ### `onCreate`